A new film has entered the billion-dollar box office club, and for the fifth consecutive time, that film is from Disney.

 With “Beauty” now setting records for a month that has suddenly become fertile ground for blockbuster releases, Disney will hope to continue their March success next year with the sequel to the 2012 animated video game comedy, “Wreck-It Ralph,” titled “Ralph Breaks The Internet.”

 2. Casting big-name stars has become a big part of the remake formula

 Last year, the promotional material for “The Jungle Book” listed every name in Jon Favreau’s star-studded voice acting cast, which included the likes of Bill Murray, Lupita Nyong’o and Idris Elba.
-“Beauty and the Beast” took the same approach, listing all the big-name stars they selected to play the Beast’s enchanted companions, including Ian McKellen, Ewan McGregor and Emma Thompson.
+“Beauty” took the same approach, listing all the big-name stars they selected to play the Beast’s enchanted companions, including Ian McKellen, Ewan McGregor and Emma Thompson.
 The posters for the film also featured McGregor and company in full costume rather than as the CGI knick-knacks they spend much of the film lending their voices to in order to emphasize the live-action nature of the film.

 At the center of it all, of course, is Emma Watson in her first leading blockbuster role since the “Harry Potter” films.
 While her performance was tepidly received by some critics, her popularity among “Potter” fans and on social media has brought enormous buzz to the film, as audiences have praised her take on Belle, leading to an A from CinemaScore audience surveys.

 3. Disney is ready to remake the Renaissance

 But as highly anticipated and praised as this remake has become, the studio had warmed up audiences to the idea with remakes of earlier Disney classics.
 So far, Disney has made remakes of “Alice in Wonderland,” “Sleeping Beauty,” “Cinderella” and “The Jungle Book,” all of which are Disney films from the ’50s and ’60s.